 It is crucial for individuals who have experienced multiple traumatic brain injuries or have been involved in contact sports or military service to be vigilant about their brain health and seek medical attention if they experience any of these symptoms.
 Early detection and management are key to maximizing quality of life and providing appropriate support.

-chronic traumatic encephalopathy symptoms
+Chronic traumatic encephalopathy causes

-Diagnosis of Chronic Traumatic Encephalopathy
+How is Chronic Traumatic Encephalopathy Diagnosed?

 Diagnosing chronic traumatic encephalopathy (CTE) can be challenging, as a definitive diagnosis can only be made after death through a brain examination.
 However, there are methods available to help identify potential cases and rule out other causes of symptoms while the individual is still alive.